apollozkp/zkp-subnet/README.md

 Be sure to replace `<your_wallet_name>` and `<your_hotkey_name>` with names of your choosing.

-TODO: get network uids so that we can instruct users on how to deploy

 Then, ensure you have the subnet code on your machine.

 ```bash